MrsPolitiko/pks-vim/runtime/syntax/testdir/README.txt

 	make java test

-Or you can run a test or two by passing their basenames as extra targets, e.g.
+Or you can run a test or two by passing their filenames as extra targets, e.g.
-"java_comments" and "java_numbers", before "test":
+"java_comments.java" and "java_numbers.java", before "test":

-	make java_comments java_numbers test
+	make java_comments.java java_numbers.java test

 (Some interactive shells may attempt to perform word completion on arbitrary command arguments when you press certain keys, e.g. Tab or Ctrl-i.)